-CONNECT@IPSDS is an annual on-site networking session as part of the International Program in Survey and Data Science (IPSDS).
+CONNECT@IPSDS is an annual networking session as part of the International Program in Survey and Data Science (IPSDS).
 In 2020, CONNECT@IPSDS is also the final event of the IPSDS project, which ends on July 31, 2020.

 You are a students/young professional interested in the latest survey and data science application?